johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 * **SVCB Record:** Service Binding record, as defined in {{!RFC9460}}.

+# 3. Modes

+[new text, needs to be integrated]

+This document provides two modes, opportunistic mode and strict mode.

+In opportunistic mode, the autoritative server and the recursive resolver make a best effort attempt to set up an encrypted DNS transport connection.
+This provides enhanced privacy against a passive attacker.
+However an active attracker may be able to force a downgrade to unencrypted DNS.

+In strict mode, the authoritative server and the recursive resolver try to ensure an active attack results in at most a denial of surface, but does not leak any data or allow untrusted data to accepted.

+# 3. Problem space

+[new text, needs to be integrated]

+This section looks at the various configurations that need to be supported.

+In opportunistic mode, the authoritative needs to provide the recursive resolver with the transport signaling record even when the recursive resolver does not explicitly ask for it.
+For example by adding it to the result of an A or AAAA query for a name server.
+The recursive resolver accepts such an additional record
+This section looks at the various configurations that need to be supported.

+In opportunistic mode, the authoritative needs to provide the recursive resolver with the transport signaling record even when the recursive resolver does not explicitly ask for it.
+For example by adding it to the result of an A or AAAA query for a name server.
+The recursive resolver accepts such a record an uses it to set up a secure transport.

+For strict mode, it is important to realize that security can only increase: if one name server support script mode then that may be enough to access a zone in a secure way even if other name server only offer unencrypted transports or support only opportunistic mode.
+For this reason, the following analysis assumes that a zone is served by exactly one name server.

+There are three zones that matter in this analysis: the parent zone, the child zone, and the zone that contains the name server addresses and transport signalling records.
+Note that the name server addresses may be located in the child zone.
+And some of the three zones may be served by the same name server.

+The parent zone contains delegation NS records which are not DNSSEC signed.
+So it does not matter if the parent zone is DNSSEC signed or not.
+What does matter is whether the parent zone support a strict mode secure connection.
+This gives a total of two possibilities for the parent zone.

+For the child zone there are also two possibilities, the child zone is DNSSEC secure or not.

+Then for the name server transport signalling there are three possibilities: the zone that hold the name server information supports a strict mode secure connection, the zone does not support a strict mode secure connection but it is DNSSEC secure, and the zone is neither DNSSEC secure nor does it support a strict mode secure connection.

+[ the following may need a table, only text for now ]

+There are two special cases where strict transport signalling is unavailable.
+The first is when the zone that holds the name server records is neither avaiable using strict mode secure connection nor DNSSEC secure.
+In that case obtaining transport signalling in a secure way is not possible.

+The second case is where the parent zone is no using strict mode transport signalling and the child zone is not DNSSEC secure.
+In that case obtain a list of the child's name servers in a secure way is impossible.

+The remaining cases can be analysed as followes.
+If the parent supports a strict mode secure transport then the resolver can receive a trust (delegation) NS RR set from the parent.
+Otherwise, the resolver has to obtain the apex NS RRset at client (using an untrusted or potentially optimistic secure connection) and verify that the apex NS RRset is DNSSEC secure.

+If the zone that hold the name server records is available using a strict mode secure connection then it is sufficient if the name server add transport mode signalling with an A or AAAA query.

+If no strict mode secure connection is available then the authoritative server should include transport signalling records with an A or AAAA query including signatures.
+However, if the resolver does not receive those records it has to generate an expliciy query for the transport signnaling record to obtain a secure denial of existance.

 # 3. The Opportunistic Signaling Mechanism

 The core of this proposal is for an authoritative nameserver to